Thodorissio/distributed-training/README.md

 You will need to set up the different machines that the training will be distributed in by customasing the TF_CONFIG variables in the bash scripts in scripts files.
 The index should be different for each worker's script.
 You will also need to change the path to the repository and the path to the conda environment as well according to your path.
+Please apply these path changes in the worker file in order to save your results.
-Start the distributed training by running the following commad:
+Start the distributed training by running the following command:

 ```sh
 /path/to/repo/scripts/run_distributed_training.sh -n nodes -d dataset